molily/molily.de/_posts/2020-11-21-testing-angular.md

 npm install start-server-and-test
 ```

-`start-server-and-test` first runs an NPM script that starts an HTTP server.
+`start-server-and-test` first runs an npm script that is supposed to start an HTTP server.
 Then it waits for the server to boot up.
-Once a given URL is available, it runs another NPM script.
+Once a given URL is available, it runs another npm script.

 In our case, the first script is `start`, an alias for `ng serve`.
 We need to create the second script to run `pa11y-ci`.

+<aside class="margin-note">npm scripts</aside>

 We edit package.json, and add two scripts: